Feb 8, 2026

 The Story Behind the Story

-Philemon is a deeply personal letter written by the Apostle Paul (along with Timothy) during his imprisonment (see Acts 28:11–31).
+Philemon is a deeply personal letter written by the Apostle Paul during his first Roman imprisonment (see Acts 28:11–31).

 It is addressed to: